 4. Keep it fun.
 Kids this age learn best through play.
 They don’t need fancy flash cards or loads of worksheets.
 They need a variety of activities to stimulate their brains and to reach them the way that they learn best.
 You know your children better than anyone.
 Choose the activities that your child needs — the ones that your child will love.
 I’ll provide a big set of ideas for each letter — not so you’ll do every one, but so that you have a lot to choose from when you pick what works best for your kids.

-We’ll be exploring the uppercase alphabet in this order:
+We’re exploring the uppercase alphabet in this order:

 E, F, H, I, L, T, V, W, X, K, M, N, Y, A, Z, C, O, G, Q, B, D, J, P, U, R, S